Academic Standing

 Associate of Applied Science (AAS)

 In Associate of Applied Science (AAS) degree programs that do not include a college-level Math course, students must successfully complete all required course hours for the program and have a cumulative 2.0 GPA.
-For more information, see the Texas Success Initiative section in this student handbook.
+For more information, see the Texas Success Initiative section.

 Change to the Texas Success Initiative (TSI) Graduation Requirement